Christopher Marlowe was an Elizabethan dramatist

 1587: Christopher Marlowe worked on “Tamburlaine the Great” which was to set a new high standard for English tragedy of the period and used blank verse to great effect.
 “The Tragical History of Doctor Faustus was probably written soon afterwards although not all the scenes are by Marlowe himself.

 1588: First production of “The Jew of Malta”.

 1590: First printing of “Tamburlaine”.
 First production of “Edward the Second” which is one of his most well worked plays.
 It is likely that he contributed material for some of William Shakespeare’s plays, in particular “Henry the Sixth” and “Titus Andronicus”.
 He was also an obvious influence on Shakespeare’s early work.

 (1598): First publication of his unfinished poem “Hero and Leander”.

 1589: “The Jew of Malta”.

 1592: “Doctor Faustus”.
 “Edward the Second”.

 When and Where did he Die?

 30th May 1593, Deptford, London, England.
-Killed after a brawl over a tavern bill with Ingram Friyer.
+He was killed after a brawl over a tavern bill with Ingram Friyer.